afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w1-notes.md

 **Learning Objectives**

-- In this video, we'll discuss some of the most important constraints involved in motion planning.
+- In this lesson, we'll discuss some of the most important constraints involved in motion planning.
 - These constraints are often crucial for maintaining stability and comfort within the vehicle, as well as maintaining the safety of all agents in a given driving scenario.
 - Specifically, you will learn about how the vehicle kinematic and dynamic models constrain our motion planning for the vehicle.
 - You will learn about how static and dynamic obstacles impact our vehicle motion planning.